ska-sa/spead2/doc/tut-2-send.rst

 We'll start by writing an example sender, which means we need to know what we're sending.
 We'll simulate a digitiser, which means having a continuous stream of real values (representing voltages).
-Since SPEAD is message-based, we'll need to split the values into chunks.
+Since SPEAD is message-based, we'll need to split the values into heaps.
 Additionally, we'll want to timestamp the data, which we'll do just with a sample counter.

 In this section we'll build up the code a piece at a time, for both Python and C++.
-You can see the whole thing as :file:`examples/tut_send_1.py` or :file:`examples/tut_send_1.cpp` in the spead2 repository.
+You can see the whole thing as :file:`examples/tut_2_send.py` or :file:`examples/tut_2_send.cpp` in the spead2 repository.

 ..
 Turn the above into hyperlinks once they're available on master